agu-z/elm-zip/README.md

 In that case, please [create an issue](https://github.com/agu-z/elm-zip/issues/new) that describes your use-case and -whenever possible- provides test files.

-We could deal with these limitations by [performing the intensive operations across multiple `update` cycles](https://discourse.elm-lang.org/t/long-running-computations-in-elm-that-wont-freeze-the-page/5836), or executing them on [WebWorkers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).

 ## Acknowledgements

 Thanks to [folkertdev](https://github.com/folkertdev) for writing [elm-flate](https://package.elm-lang.org/packages/folkertdev/elm-flate/latest/).